 Many of those additional asset classes require complex legal solutions in order to preserve both their value and their utility.

 In a high-net-worth divorce, rarely is it possible or desirable to agree to just “cut the cake in half.”
 Dividing up a couple’s assets between them when they are high in value, number or both involves complex negotiations and a complex understanding of Texas’ property laws in order to achieve a fair division.
-Evans Family Law Group (located in Austin and Bastrop) helps Texas couples get a fair division of assets when the stakes are high.
+Evans Family Law Group (with divorce lawyers located in Bastrop and Austin) helps Texas couples get a fair division of assets when the stakes are high.
 Contact us to discuss your needs and goals or read on to find out more about the kinds of property that a high-asset divorce deals with.

 Division of real property in a divorce

 Any division of real property begins with the formal valuation of each property the couple owns.

 Many high-asset couples have two pieces of real property: the marital home and the vacation home.
 Division of these homes is relatively easy if they are roughly equal in worth and each spouse is willing to take a specific home.
 Otherwise, couple’s often have to sell one or both homes and split the proceeds to equalize the division.

 The matter grows more complicated if the couple owns any income-bearing rental properties.
 In some cases, selling the property and splitting the proceeds makes the most sense.
 In others, it will make sense for the spouse who wants to continue running a rental property business to offer an equivalent asset or a buy-out payment to the spouse who does not.

 Division of stocks in a divorce